microsoft/vscode-docs/docs/copilot/overview.md

 * Get inline code suggestions while you're writing and iterating on code.
 * Start a chat conversation to generate or refactor source code, produce documentation comments, or generate unit tests.
-* Get help with fixing errors in your code, or resolve error while running commands in the terminal.
+* Get help with fixing errors in your code, or resolve errors while running commands in the terminal.
 * Ask questions to help ramp-up on a new code base, or accelerate learning a new programming language or framework.
 * Use chat features to discover and configure your VS Code setup.